OfficeDev/TrainingContent/O3651-7 Setting up your Developer environment in Office 365/Lab.md

       5. Click Next.
       6. Check Tables.
       7. Click Finish.
-3. Add a controller.
+5. Add a controller.
   1. Build the AzurePHAWeb project.
-  2. Right-click the Controllers folder and select Add ?
-Controller.
+  2. Right-click the Controllers folder and select **Add/Controller**.
     1. Select MVC5 Controller with views using Entity Framework.
     2. Click Add.
     3. Select Customer as the Model Class.
     4. Select WingtipCRMEntities as the Data Context Class.
     5. Click Add.
-4. Update the App Manifest
+6. Update the App Manifest
   1. In the AzurePHA project, double-click the AppManifest.xml file.
   2. Update the Start Page to be AzurePHAWeb/Customers.
-5. Test your app
+7. Test your app
   1. Press F5 to begin debugging.
   2. When prompted, log in using your O365 administrator credentials.
   3. When prompted, click Trust it.